 Born in London in 1982, Ben Dawson has earned a reputation in the UK & internationally as a pianist & composer of wide-ranging tastes & talents, at home in the widest range of musical styles and genres: both on the concert stage as a soloist, chamber musician & orchestral player; and as a session musician, recording for film, TV, video game, radio & library music.

-In recent years Ben has performed with an exciting & diverse range of chamber music ensembles, and partnered many renowned performers.
-He has toured internationally with the Australian Chamber Orchestra and artists Barry Humphries and Meow Meow; appeared as a guest player with the multi-piano ensemble Piano Circus; recorded & broadcast with violinists Anne Akiko Meyers and Richard Tognetti, and performed in concert with the Tippett Quartet.
+Ben performs with an exciting & diverse range of orchestras & ensembles, and has partnered many renowned & wonderful performers.
+He has appeared at the Sydney Festival with Meow Meow and the Sydney Symphony Orchestra; toured internationally with the Australian Chamber Orchestra and Barry Humphries; appeared as a guest player with the multi-piano ensemble Piano Circus; played with the Britten Sinfonia at Steve Reich’s 80th birthday concerts, recorded & broadcast with violinists Anne Akiko Meyers and Richard Tognetti, and performed in concert with the Tippett Quartet.
 Ben is also a regular visitor & performer on BBC Radio 3’s In Tune programme, and contributed to their series Piano A to Z.

 Owing to his fluency in numerous styles, Ben works as a session player in London’s recording studios.
 He has performed & featured on numerous film, television, video game and commercial productions.
 Baz Luhrmann’s 2013 film adaptation of ‘The Great Gatsby’, features Ben playing Gershwin’s Rhapsody in Blue with a studio orchestra.
-Other major productions Ben has played on include such titles as ‘Steve Jobs’, ‘Downton Abbey’, ‘An Inspector Calls’, in addition to numerous others.
-His playing has also been heard on many well-known brands’ marketing campaigns; including those of Marks & Spencer, Carte d’Or & Thomson Holidays.
+Other major productions Ben has played on include such titles as ‘Steve Jobs’, ‘Downton Abbey’, ‘An Inspector Calls’, amongst many others.
+His playing has also been heard on many well-known brands’ marketing campaigns; including those of Thomson Holidays, Marks & Spencer & Carte d’Or.

 Orchestral playing also forms a large part of Ben’s musical life.
 Having performed or recorded with most major orchestras in the UK, he is fortunate to enjoy a very close relationship with the City of Birmingham Symphony Orchestra.